cnabio/duffle/docs/proposal/202-drivers.md

 Under all other cases, it will attempt to read STDIN, pipe that through the `jq` command, and print the `action` found in the JSON body.

-By naming this file `duffle-foo` and placing it in the `$PATH`, we can execute it as a driver:
+By naming this file `cnab-foo` and placing it in the `$PATH`, we can execute it as a driver:

 ```console
 $ duffle -d foo install myname technosophos/helloworld:0.1.0